learn-co-curriculum/cs-traversing-trees-readme/README.md

 *  Retrieval: And we'll need a way to collect results from the Index and identify pages that are most relevant to the search terms.

-We'll start with the Crawler; the goal of the Crawler is to discover and download a set of web pages.
+We'll start with the Crawler; the goal of a Crawler is to discover and download a set of web pages.
 For search engines like Google and Bing, the goal is to find *all* web pages, but often Crawlers are limited to a smaller domain.
 In our case, we will only read pages from Wikipedia.

 As a first step, we'll build a Crawler that reads a Wikipedia page, finds the first link, follows the link to another page, and repeats.
 We will use this Crawler to test the "Getting to Philosophy" conjecture, which states: